adwaith-28/sample-api-bdd-project/README.md

-Implemented BDD Tests for the APIs fof the To-Do Application I made using ASP.NET(hosted in Azure).
+Implemented BDD Tests for the APIs of the To-Do Application I made using ASP.NET(hosted in Azure).
 Wrote tests for the following features: <br />

 API Swagger Page for reference: https://todo-api-yourname.azurewebsites.net/swagger/index.html <br />